Puddle Moon, Alex Turner, 1975

 NEW

-The penultimate story from Toward Another Shore is slated to be published by the distinguished Canadian literary journal, Prairie Fire.
+The penultimate story from Toward Another Shore appears in this summer’s issue of the distinguished Canadian literary journal, Prairie Fire.

 TOWARD ANOTHER SHORE